-- 3.2 Valid considerations include any change in the functions of the post, any alterations to the post with regard to new technologies or any new work patterns etc. Addressing these issues will help to clarify the requirements of the post and how it fits into the overall structure of the organisation. - 3.3 Conducting exit interviews or discussions with the current (i.e. the departing) job-holder will provide information about any useful changes or indeed may clarify whether there is scope for a new post. - 3.4 If an exit interview cannot be arranged prior to the employee leaving, the questionnaire can be posted to their home address (or emailed) to allow them an opportunity to respond.
+- 3.2 Valid considerations include any change in the functions of the post, any alterations to the post in relation to to new technologies or any new work patterns etc. Addressing these issues will help to clarify the precise requirements of the post and how it fits into the overall staffing structure of the organisation. - 3.3 It is considered good practice to conduct exit interviews or hold discussions with the current (i.e. the departing) job-holder as this will provide useful information about the role (which may have evolved from the existing job description) and indeed may clarify requirements before a decision is taken to advertise the role in an identical or amended format (or further inform debate as to the need for a direct replacement). - 3.4 If an exit interview cannot be arranged prior to the employee leaving, an appropriate questionnaire can be posted to their home address (or emailed) to allow them an opportunity to respond.
 In exceptional cases the employee may wish the exit interview to be conducted by someone other than their line manager and this should be accommodated where possible (for instance an HR Advisor could undertake that task).